 There’s something about a simple cocktail that is truly an art.
 Let’s take an Aperol Spritz, for example.
 Just Aperol, champagne, and some soda water.
 No mixology skills required.

 But dare I say, this Limoncello Spritz is even BETTER than an Aperol Spritz.
 I didn’t think I could ever speak those words but this cocktail is SO refreshing.
+It transports me to the Amalfi coast and is just the perfect drink!

 The citrus with the bubbles in this Limoncello Spritz make it a sparkling masterpiece.
 A spritz is considered an Apertivo in Italy, or in other words a pre-dinner drink.
 With this Limoncello Spritz recipe, I think an Apertivo may begin to be a regular occurrence.